 -

 Live ceviche or poke station.
 A chef preparing fresh ceviche to order, right on the beach, using local catch.
 It’s interactive, delicious, and impossible to replicate at an inland venue.
-According to Lily and Lime, oyster shucking stations and farm-to-table appetizer bars are among the top cocktail hour trends for warm-weather weddings.
+Oyster shucking stations and farm-to-table appetizer bars rank among the top cocktail hour trends for warm-weather weddings, as Lily and Lime notes.

 -